#54 - What is a Siamese Connection?

 Learned enough already?
-Browse QRFS’ FDC Siamese Connections here.
+Browse QRFS’s FDC Siamese Connections here.

-The first thing people notice about the Siamese connection is the dual female inlets.
-These connections come in several sizes.
-Most buildings require 2½" inlets.
-However, three-inch (3”) is very common in New York City and San Francisco, where as 4" and 5" “Storz” FDCs are becoming common replacements for traditional FDCs due to their simple, quarter-turn connections.
+- The first thing people notice about the Siamese connection is the dual female inlets, which come in several sizes.
+Most buildings require 2½” inlets.
+However, 3” connections are used in New York City and San Francisco and 4″ and 5″ “Storz” FDCs are becoming common replacements for traditional threaded FDCs due to their simple, quarter-turn connections.

-Siamese connections are required to have minimum signage.
-First responders need quick, specific system information when arriving on scene – whether its what type of sprinkler system is involved or if an FDC-connected system reaches throughout an entire building.
-Examples of common escutcheon signage include: “Standpipe & Auto-Sprinkler”, “Automatic Sprinkler”, “Test Connection”, or “Standpipe System”.
-A common 4” inner-diameter FDC escutcheon can be found here.
+- Siamese connections are required to have minimum signage.
+First responders need quick, specific system information when arriving on scene – whether it's what type of sprinkler system is involved or if an FDC-connected system reaches throughout an entire building.
+While FDCs are often marked with stamps, signage also takes the form of an escutcheon that surrounds the FDC body's entry into the building.
+Examples of common escutcheon signage include: “Standpipe & Auto-Sprinkler”, “Automatic Sprinkler”, “Test Connection”, or “Standpipe System.”

-The number of female inlets and clappers, as well as thread type are the most important features to make sure are correct.
+The number of female inlets and clappers, as well as the thread type, are the most important features to make sure are correct.
 To do this, check with local authorities; jurisdictions can differ in preferences.
-Siamese connections are exposed FDCs, this means that you’ll need to purchase plugs and caps as well.
+Siamese connections are exposed FDCs which means that you’ll need to purchase plugs or caps as well.
 These components prevent foreign material from clogging the FDC and its waterways.

 QRFS.com is proud to offer Siamese connections as well as several other variations of FDCs.
 At competitively low prices, we can provide you the fire department connection you need, as well as all the required components.
 Make the first step towards a complete fire protection program, and visit us today!